rafaelauler/reproduce-bolt-cgo19/README.md

 process (evaluating GCC and Clang) takes about 6 hours using 40 threads running simultaneously on our Broadwell setup (see below for specs).

-# Software pre-requisites
+# Software prerequisites

-We present next a brief list of software pre-requisites along with the corresponding CentOS 7 package install command:
+We present next a brief list of software prerequisites along with the corresponding CentOS 7 package install command:

 ```